Top 10 tips to break a low-carb or keto weight loss stall

 Measurable health markers

 When you are doing a low-carb or ketogenic diet, it’s very important to track changes in measurable health markers.
-Each of the markers listed below (linked to a more in-depth discussion) can dramatically improve on low carb:
+Each of the markers listed below (and linked to a more in-depth discussion) can dramatically improve on low carb:

 - fasting glucose